vids76/simple-docker-LEMP-template/README.md

 Access the app on http://localhost:8080/ (substitute localhost for the IP address of the nginx container)

-Run the command below at the root of the project to bring bring the containers down
+Run the command below at the root of the project to bring the containers down
 ```ssh
 $ docker-compose down
 ```

-### Contribute
-Submit a Pull Request!